Chlamydia symptoms in women

 • bleeding in between periods or after sex

-The pain you feel during PID will often be felt deep in the pelvis.
-Not everyone gets symptoms of the disease.
-Sometimes PID is only picked up if your fertility issues are investigated.
+The pain you feel during PID will often be felt deep in the pelvis or in the lower abdomen.
+Not everyone experiences symptoms of the disease, and PID is often only diagnosed during the investigation of fertility issues.

-Order a home test kit or request antibiotic treatment for chlamydia without going to a GP or clinic.
+If you test positive, you can also request antibiotic treatment for chlamydia from us, without going to a GP or clinic.
 If you have any questions, you can privately message our doctors through your account, free of charge.
 All kits and prescribed medications are sent out in discreet, unmarked packaging.

 from £18.00